ZythDr/Discord-Stuff/README.md

 Just a collection of my very amateur level Discord things as I try to learn more.

-## __Mouseover Sidebar v1__ - [Preview](https://imgur.com/a/ecWkt7O) (Discontinued)
-This mini-theme simply makes your dm/channels sidebar very narrow to save space and expands it upon mouseover.
-Sidebar width, animation speed and animation delay can be adjusted easily with a text editor or through the Discord settings if you have the [ThemeSettings](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/ThemeSettings) plugin by [mwittrien](https://github.com/mwittrien).

-__As v1 is inferior it will not be receiving any further updates.__

 ## __Mouseover Sidebar v2__ - [Preview](https://imgur.com/y962mRI)
 This new and improved version of my Mouseover Sidebar theme takes a different approach on expanding the sidebars.